-- Undertakings for Collective Investment (UCI) Law (Regime Jurídico dos Organismos de Investimento Colectivo), established by Decree-Law No. 63-A/2013, which implemented Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS IV Directive) in Portugal and sets out most of the rules relating to investment funds - CMVM Regulation No. 5/2013 on Undertakings for Collective Investment (Regulation No. 5/2013), which provides more specific rules regarding certain aspects of the Decree-Law No. 63-A/2013, notably by setting up a list of certain types of funds established to enable the possibility of adopting different types of funds from the original fund. - Portuguese Securities Code (Código dos Valores Mobiliários).
+- Undertakings for Collective Investment (UCI) Law (Regime Geral dos Organismos de Investimento Coletivo), established by Law No. 16/2015 of 24 February 2015, which partially implemented in Portugal Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS IV Directive), as amended, as well as Directive 2011/61/EU on alternative investment fund managers (AIFM Directive), and sets out most of the rules relating to investment funds.
+Most of the new legal regime entered in force on 26 March 2015. - CMVM Regulation No. 5/2013 on Undertakings for Collective Investment (Regulation No. 5/2013), which provides more specific rules regarding certain aspects of the Decree-Law No. 63-A/2013 of 10 May 2013 (former UCI Law).
+It is expected that a new CMVM regulation that will revoke the current regulation will be adopted in 2015 to further implement Law No. 16/2015 of 24 February 2015 (see above). - Portuguese Securities Code (Código dos Valores Mobiliários).